tagspaces/documentation/docs/installation.md

 ### From our web site

-A version of the Android app is available as a [APK file](https://www.tagspaces.org/downloads/tagspaces-android.apk) in download section of our web site.
+A version of the Android app is available as an [APK file](https://github.com/tagspaces/tagspaces/releases/latest) in download section of our web site.

 In order to install the APK file you have to perform the following steps on your Android phone.